vetinari/brickd_exporter/README.md

 brick / bricklet has been received from brickd more than this period ago it will not be shown anymore. `0s` (or any other `time.Duration` of `0` disables this feature (the default).
 Do not set this too low or you might not export anything :)
 Depending on your use case 2 or more times the `collector.callback_period` should be OK.

+Setting `collector.led_status` attempts to set the LED of the bricklets where available, default is `"on"`, other possible values are `"off", `"heartbeat"` and `"status"`.

 ### MQTT